fle-internal/python-for-android/docs/source/example_helloworld.rst

 .. note::

-    Don't forget that Python for Android is not Kivy only, and you might want to use other toolkit libraries.
+    Don't forget that Python for android is not Kivy only, and you might want to use other toolkit libraries.
 When other toolkits will be available, this documentation will be enhanced.

 Let's create a simple Hello world application, with one Label and one Button.